-Architect Anssi Lauttia is FCINY’s artist-in-residence for the month of April 2017.
+Architect Anssi Lauttia is FCINY’s artist-in-residency for the month of April 2017.
 Lauttia sees New York as ‘a melting pot’, and believes that the City is the best place to experience, see, learn, meet and find something new.
 During his residency, Lauttia will explore the life of the streets of New York and look for influence from local university campus architecture.

 During his studies, Lauttia spent an exchange year in the distinguished Swiss Federal Institute of Technology in Zurich (ETHZ), after which he also worked in Zurich.
 Lauttia thinks it is essential for an architect to work internationally and search for influence from different fields of arts and culture as well as from distant places.